-Event variables are created under the primitive type Numbered events as BOOL variables.
-The event parameter can be read by creating a string variable under the primitive type Numbered events.
+Event variables are created under the driver object type SOE-Numbered events as BOOL variables.
+The event parameters can be read by creating a string variable with the same driver object type and offset.

-Attention: The string variable only has one valid values when the event has just been triggered.
+Attention: The string variable only has a valid value when the event has just been triggered.
 Otherwise the value of the string variable is an empty string.
 It behaves in the same way as a BOOL variable, i.e. just like a Wiper event.
 The zenon AML/CEL entry can be triggered either by the BOOL variables or by the string variable.
-The display of the string is only possible via dynamic limit texts.
+The display of the string is only possible via dynamic limit texts (Variablen.chm::/15311.htm).